Ruthae Murex Shell, Vokesimurex ruthae

 Ruthae Murex Shell, Vokesimurex ruthae.
 Shell collected off the beach at Punta Chivato, Baja California Sur, March 2022.
 Size: 7.3 cm (2.9 inches) x 3.6 cm (1.4 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

 Phylogeny: The Ruthae Murex, Vokesimurex ruthae (Vokes, 1988), is a gastropod mollusk that is a member of the Muricidae Family of Rock Shells.
 The genus Vokesimurex is one of one hundred ninety-eight genera in this family, and there are thirty-nine species in this genus.
 They are also known as the Santa Elena Murex Shell.
-Note: the Ruthae Murex Shell has historically been considered to be the Elena Murex Shell, Vokeimurex elensis until 1988 when Vokes separated the two species – elensis is a resident of Central and South American waters and ruthae is found within Mexican waters.
+Note: the Ruthae Murex Shell has historically been considered to be the Elena Murex Shell, Vokeimurex elensis.
+Vokes separated the two species in 1988 – elensis is a resident of Central and South American waters and ruthae is found within Mexican waters of the Pacific Ocean.

-Habitat and Distribution: Ruthae Murex Shells reside on sand and mud substrates.
+Habitat and Distribution: Ruthae Murexes reside on sand and mud substrates.
 They live at depths between 3 m (10 feet) and 15 m (50 feet).
-They are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they are found in the Gulf of California, as far north as Guaymas, Sonora and Santa Rosalia, Baja California Sur, and range south to Guatemala.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from from the west coast of the Baja Peninsula and north of Santa Rosalia, Baja California Sur, along the east coast of the Baja Peninsula and north of Guaymas, Sonora, along the west coast of the mainland in the Sea of Cortez.

-Ecology and Behavior: Ruthae Murex Shells are a poorly studied and understood species.
+Ecology and Behavior: Ruthae Murexes are a poorly studied and understood species.
 There is very limited documentation of their diet, predation, reproduction or ecosystem interactions.
-Other species in this genus are predators that feed primarily on shelled mollusks.
+Other species in the Vokesimurex genus are predators that feed primarily on shelled mollusks.
 They are gonochoric and reproduce sexually, with internal fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Ruthae Murex has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Murex (Haustellum) ruthae